Cotton Club: In popular culture

-A fictional version of the club, called the Cotton Pickers Club, appears in the 1932 film Taxi!

-The Cotton Club is featured in the music video for the song "Oye Como Va" by Cuban-American singer Celia Cruz.

 The Cotton Club Gala, which featured some of the club's original dancers, was produced at La MaMa Experimental Theatre Club twice in 1975 and again in 1985.
 The 1985 production was directed by La MaMa founder Ellen Stewart.
 La MaMa also toured Europe with the Cotton Club Gala in 1976.

-The 1983 music video for the Kool & the Gang song "Joanna" depicts Joanna reminiscing about her days as a dancer at the Cotton Club.

-Francis Ford Coppola's 1984 film The Cotton Club offers a history of the club in the context of race relations in the 1930s and the conflicts between Madden, Dutch Schultz, Vincent "Mad Dog" Coll, Lucky Luciano, and Ellsworth "Bumpy" Johnson.

 The Cotton Club Comes to the Ritz (1985) starring Adelaide Hall, Cab Calloway, Doc Cheatham, The Nicholas Brothers etc. Produced by BBC TV.

 In the 1988 film Who Framed Roger Rabbit, the fictional Ink and Paint Club is based on the Cotton Club.

-The Cotton Club was briefly depicted in the 1997 movie Hoodlum featuring Laurence Fishburne, Tim Roth, and Andy García as the site of a confrontation between Schultz (Roth) and Johnson (Fishburne).

-The club is mentioned in the novelization of the 1998 Star Trek: Deep Space Nine episode "Far Beyond the Stars".
-The novelization mentions that Benny Russell's parents met at the Cotton Club when Russell's mother was a dancer there and gives some descriptive detail of the club.

-Coppola's film is discussed in the 2000 Ken Burns PBS documentary miniseries, Jazz.

 After Midnight is a 2013 Broadway musical revue about the music created during Duke Ellington's years at the Cotton Club.

-The 2013 episode of White Collar titled Empire City features a version of the Cotton Club.

-In Luke Cage, Cottonmouth refers to his nightclub, Harlem's Paradise, as "the new Cotton Club".